footballhead/pre-ablo/assets/README.md

 You can modify `package.sh` to include your files alongside the other Pre-ablo assets.

-If you are modifying the MPQ manually, **The latest Ladik's MPQ Editor will not work.**
+If you are modifying the MPQ manually, **the latest Ladik's MPQ Editor will not work.**
 Prefer the known working version I've included in [../tools/mpqediten32_3.5.1.795](../tools/mpqediten32_3.5.1.795)